What to look for

 Bullet points are another area that can cause problems.
 Some people capitalise the first letter of bullets, while others don’t.
 Likewise, each bullet can be completed with a full stop, a semicolon, or none of the above.

-Some style guides recommend treating longer bullets as full sentences, complete with a full stop, while fragments, or incomplete sentences, do not have the full stop.
+Some style guides recommend treating longer bullets as full sentences, complete with a full stop, while fragments, or incomplete sentences, do not have a full stop.
 If adopting this approach, it’s important to be consistent with the sentence style for each bulleted list to avoid a mishmash of sentences and fragments in the same list.

 Bulleted list styles